UmmItC/Blog/content/en/blog/windows/microsoft-activation-scripts.md

 ---
 author: "Arcsly"
-title: "Microsoft Activation Scripts (MAS): A Safe way to Active your windows and office without 3rd-party software"
+title: "Microsoft Activation Scripts (MAS): A Safe way to Active your windows and office without 3rd-party unknown software"
 description: "Using unknown software to activate your windows or office may cause your computer to become infected.
 In this article, we will introduce a tool called Microsoft Activation Scripts."
 tags: ["Windows", "MAS"]
 date: 2023-09-11T02:52:00+0800